sephyshibu/StaxLabs-Project/README.md

 ### Toast Notifications
 - Realtime feedback for user actions (add to cart, block, place order, etc.)

+ ### Timezone Handling
+To ensure accurate date and time representation across different user locations, we handle timezones explicitly during order placement:

+Frontend:
+The user's local timezone is detected using the JavaScript Intl.DateTimeFormat().resolvedOptions().timeZone API and sent along with the order data
+Backend:
+The backend receives the timezone string and can use it to store, display, or manipulate date-time values appropriately using libraries like moment-timezone.

+This ensures all timestamps (such as order creation time) are correctly contextualized for the user’s local time zone, improving clarity and consistency across global users.
 ---

 ##  Tech Stack